-A few short weeks ago, there was another school shooting – this time in South Carolina – and once again, we are back debating guns.
+Once again, there was another heavily-publicized shooting, and once again, we are back debating guns.
 Judging by my Facebook feed, I would say the inevitable scrum on social media has become our new national sport.
 After this shooting, I intentionally looked at my watch and waited for the first ideological messaging to appear on Facebook – I didn’t wait long (three and a half minutes).
 Within a few hours, there were multiple threads in my queue of ‘left’ hand-wringing and outrage and ‘right’ admonishments against gun control and wondering “if the Muslims did it.”
 It was nasty and unseemly as people became increasingly frothy and gleeful in their frenzied ‘debating’.

 What was notable about this debate – as with the previous times there has been mass shootings – was the absence of the moderates.
 When it comes to guns, I tend to think most Americans are pragmatic moderates like me.
 They have little issue with the 2nd Amendment and can see the utility of firearms, whether they own them or not.
 But they are also understandably concerned about some of what they see and hear in the news – particularly when it is dead children in schools.
 Given moderate voices on guns seem to be in short supply; I thought I would share my thoughts here:

 I support the 2nd Amendment as articulated in the Bill of Rights; but also a matter of our history.
 Firearms are part of our heritage and I cannot imagine it being any other way.
 Critics in Europe who are appalled at our easy acceptance of guns in are missing the point – guns are as American as apple pie.
 Our movies and TV are full of guns, our music is full of guns, we all played cowboys and Indians growing up, and we love soldiers in America.
 Domestic critics on the left can rail against it but given that the SCOTUS has reaffirmed the right, it doesn’t make any sense to argue that guns should go away.